jsiegenthaler/homebridge-samsungtvht/README.md

 You can configure the (i) button to be Info, Help, Guide, ContextMenu or MediaTopMenu.
 Most useful is MediaTopMenu, which is the default.

-The volume controls do not control the EOS set-top box directly, as the EOS box has no volume capability.
-The EOS physical remote actually sends IR commands to your TV.
-If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
-This is what the author uses.

 ## Limitations
 Due to HomeKit limitations, the maximum services for a single accessory is 100.
 Over this value the Home app will no longer respond.
 Services used in this EOS box accessory are: